ldrobnik/react-animated-menu/README.md

 #### DesktopMainLinks.js

+- A list of the main, user-specific links.

+- Again, they are **router links generated from an array of JavaScript objects**

 #### DesktopHelpPanel.js

 - Just like in the Mobile Menu, it displays contact details to be used should the user need help.

+### Backdrop.js

+- Displayed as a background of the Desktop Menu.
+Clicking it closes the menu.